tawesoft/golib/MIGRATIONS.md

 ```

 This `golib/v2/legacy/humanize` package is frozen and will not appear
 in v3.
 It will always be available at the v2 import path.
-Note that this
-is different to the new (non-legacy) humanize package, which is not directly
-compatible with existing code.

-### (Optional) migrate **humanize** → **goblib/v2/humanize:**

-Package `goblib/v2/humanize` provides similar features to the old
-`tawesoft.co.uk/go/humanize` package, but migrating will require changes to
-existing code.
-Note that this package is different to the legacy humanize
-package, which is compatible with existing code.

 ### Package **tawesoft.co.uk/go/lxstrconv:**